jenniferOlsen/GB-Pokedex/README.md

 - Given more time, what would you suggest for improving the performance of this app?

 - Is there anything you would consider doing if we were to go live with this app?
+  - The search input needs a visible label for accessibilty.
+  - The Pokemon list should be marked up as a list.
+  - Add images to the details card.

 - What was the most challenging aspect of this work for you (if at all)?